TibbeD/gfn-unlocker/README.md

 ```

 #### things you should know
-  - MIT doesn't apply to the icon, I think you can probably use it though, I didn't trademark it and images of simple geometry are in most jurisdictions not eligible for copyright.
-I think the US is included in the country's where the icon is below the minimum threshold of originality for copyright protection.
+  - MIT doesn't apply to the icon, but you can use it though, I didn't trademark it and images of simple geometry are in most jurisdictions not eligible for copyright.
 So it's probably not mandatory, but I would still like it if people who want to use it would ask for permission first.